syncthing/docs/dev/debugging.rst

    addresses are selected for broadcasts, etc.
 -  ``discover`` sends and receives local discovery packets.
 Debugging here will output the parsed packets, devices that get registered etc.
--  ``files`` keeps track of lists of files with metadata and figures out which is the newest version of each.
--  ``net`` shows connection attempts, incoming connections, and the low level error when connection attempts fail.
 -  ``model`` is the largest chunk of the system; this is where pulling of out of date files happens, indexes are sent and received, and incoming requests for file chunks are logged.
 -  ``scanner`` is the local filesystem scanner.
 Debugging here will output information about changed and unchanged files.
--  ``upnp`` is the upnp talker.
--  ``xdr`` is the low level protocol encoder.
-Debugging here will output all bytes sent/received over the sync connection.
-Very verbose.
--  ``all`` simply enables debugging of all facilities.

 Enabling any of the facilities will also change the log format to include microsecond timestamps and file names plus line numbers.
 This